Dr.Friend Puppy, Exhibits At Global Pet Show, Targeting Overseas Markets

-(MENAFN- GlobeNewsWire - Nasdaq) SEOUL, KOREA, Aug.
-14, 2024 (GLOBE NEWSWIRE) -- The premium sleep and healthcare brand Dr.Friend's pet sleep care product, Puppy (owned by World Home Doctor Corp.), will be actively targeting overseas markets from the second half of the year.
+The premium sleep and healthcare brand Dr's pet sleep care product, Dr Puppy (owned by World Home Doctor Corp.), will be actively targeting overseas markets from the second half of the year.

-Puppy will participate in the SUPER ZOO in Las Vegas, USA from August 14-16 to actively promote unique sleep & healthcare technology.
+Dr Puppy will participate in the SUPER ZOO in Las Vegas, USA from August 14-16 to actively promote Dr's unique sleep & healthcare technology.

 SUPER ZOO is one of the most established and prestigious pet industry trade shows in North America.
 It has been held since 1950, and it is considered the largest pet industry show in North America.
 It continues to be one of the most productive and vibrant shows yearly.